Subnetwork Constraints for Tighter Upper Bounds and Exact Solution of the Clique Partitioning Problem: Computational Experiment

-To generate random graphs, we repeated the procedures described in~\cite{Jaehn2013CPP}.
-Similarly, we created four sets of random graphs.
-The first set consists of graphs with $n$ vertices where $n$ ranges from $10$ to $20$.
-Edge weights were selected uniformly from the range $[-q, q]$.
-For every $n$ and every $q$ from a set $\{1, 2, 3, 5, 10, 50, 100\}$ we generated five random graphs, resulting in $35$ graphs for each $n$ or $385$ graphs in~total.
-Results for this set are shown in table~\ref{tab:cpp_rand_1}.
-Each value represents a sum over $35$ instances.
-Because our networks are different from those generated in~\cite{Jaehn2013CPP}, instead of showing absolute values of the objective function, we divided $\overline{Q}$, $Q_{min}$, and $Q_{max}$ by $Q_{opt}$ and present relative numbers.
+To generate random graphs, we repeated the procedures described by~\cite{Jaehn2013CPP}.
+Similarly, we created four sets of synthetic networks.
+The first set consists of graphs with $n$ vertices where $n$ ranges from $10$ to $23$.
+In the original paper by~\cite{Jaehn2013CPP}, authors used only networks of sizes up to $20$ nodes, but we extended all four datasets with networks of $21-23$ nodes for better comparison with CPLEX.
+In the first dataset, edge weights were selected uniformly from the range $[-q, q]$.
+For every $n$ and every $q$ from a set $\{1, 2, 3, 5, 10, 50, 100\}$ we generated five random graphs, resulting in $35$ graphs for each $n$ or $490$ graphs in~total.
+Results for this set are shown in Table~\ref{tab:cpp_rand_1}.
+Each value corresponds to a sum over $35$ instances.
+Because our networks are different from those generated by~\cite{Jaehn2013CPP}, first, after each experiment, we divided $\overline{Q}$, $Q_{min}$, and $Q_{max}$ by $Q_{opt}$ and operated with relative numbers instead of absolute values of the objective function.
+Second, we ran every experiment ten times with different random instances and reported the mean and the unbiased standard deviation estimate (as $mean \pm std.$).

-As it could be seen from the table, for this set of random graphs, our approach significantly outperformed~\cite{Jaehn2013CPP} on networks of all sizes.
-While trivial estimates are pretty close, indicating that generated random instances were quite similar, our estimates of upper bounds were always more than $20\%$ close to the optimal solution.
-For the largest instances with $20$ nodes, our approach considered about $3,000$ times fewer nodes and completed more than $200$ times faster.
+As seen from the table, for this set of random graphs, our approach significantly outperformed~\cite{Jaehn2013CPP} on networks of all sizes.
+While averages of our trivial estimates $\overline{Q}^{*}$ are pretty close to $\overline{Q}$, indicating that generated random instances were similar to those used by~\cite{Jaehn2013CPP}, our estimates of upper bounds were always more than $20\%$ closer to the optimal solution.
+For the largest instances with $20$ nodes, our approach considered about $1,800$ times fewer nodes and completed more than $250$ times faster.
+On the other hand, we can see that for larger instances CPLEX starts to perform even faster than the proposed method.